-Child abuse is defined as any act by a parent or guardian which endangers or impairs the child’s physical or emotional well-being, or is deemed inappropriate by community values and professionals.
+Child abuse is defined as any act by a parent or guardian which endangers or impairs the child’s physical or emotional well-being.

 You can do something about it.
 Here are some tips on how you can discuss the issue with someone who has been abused.

 Understand the facts about family violence so that you can do something about it.